dsa-ntc/peninsuladsa-ntc.github.io/_pages/preschool-for-all.md

 Peninsula DSA’s Preschool for All working group spent two years organizing with preschool teachers, parents, childcare unions, and education experts to draft legislation, canvass our neighbors, and turn out the vote for our Preschool for All South San Francisco campaign / **Yes on Measure DD** (see historic [Facebook](https://www.facebook.com/yesonddssf/) & [Instagram](https://www.instagram.com/yesonddssf/) pages).
 If our citizens' ballot measure had passed, it would have
 1. fully funded high-quality preschool to all children aged 2.5 to 5 years old whose families live or work in South City,
 2. provided a living wage to all early care and education (ECE) workers, and
-3. paid for everying by levying a modest parcel tax on South City's largest commercial office properties, including those owned by multibillion-dollar biotech corporations.
+3. paid for everything by levying a modest parcel tax ($2.50/sq ft) on South City's largest commercial office properties (25,000+ sq ft), the vast majority of which are owned by multibillion-dollar biotech corporations.

-South City's affordable public preschool program was (and continues to be) immensely popular but underfunded, leaving hundreds of families on the waitlist.
+South San Francisco's affordable public preschool program was (and continues to be) immensely popular but underfunded, leaving hundreds of families on the waitlist.
 Meanwhile, the cost of private preschool has risen to $1800+ per month *per child*.
 Both public and private preschools and childcare centers in South City struggle to retain qualified workers because wages are so low (average $17/hour in 2022).

-South San Francisco's 2022 [childcare master plan](https://www.ssf.net/files/assets/public/v/1/city-manager/documents/ssfchildcareplanv13web.pdf) (CCMP) attempts to address these shortfalls but provided no funding source and no timeline for implementation.
+South City's 2022 [childcare master plan](https://www.ssf.net/files/assets/public/v/1/city-manager/documents/ssfchildcareplanv13web.pdf) (CCMP) attempts to address these shortfalls but provided no funding source and no timeline for implementation.
 Measure DD would have secured more than $50 million in annual revenue, enough to pay preschool teachers and childcare workers a living wage ($36/hour) while making high-quality early childhood education FREE for every family in South City.

 The Measure DD campaign was endorsed by experts in the field of childcare and education, including: